open-synergy/mdbook-service/src/transaksi/service-quotation/penjelasan.md

 #### <a name="field-confirm">Can Confirm</a>

-Kebijakan untuk dapat melakukan konfirmasi.
+Apabila aktif user dapat mengkonfirmasi penawaran.

 #### <a name="field-restart-approval">Can Restart Approval</a>

-Kebijakan untuk dapat melakukan restart persetujuan.
+Apabila aktif user dapat merestart persetujuan penawaran.

 #### <a name="field-mark-as-won">Can Mark As Won</a>

-Kebijakan untuk dapat memenangkan.
+Apabila aktif user dapat memenangkan penawaran.

 #### <a name="field-mark-as-lost">Can Mark As Lost</a>

-Kebijakan untuk dapat mengalahkan.
+Apabila aktif user dapat mengalahkan penawaran.

 #### <a name="field-cancel">Can Cancel</a>

-Kebijakan untuk dapat melakukan pembatalan.
+Apabila aktif user dapat membatalkan penawaran.

 #### <a name="field-restart">Can Restart</a>

-Kebijakan untuk dapat melakukan restart.
+Apabila aktif user dapat merestart penawaran.

 #### <a name="tab-logs">TAB LOGS</a>